-As you are aware, the global electronics industry is moving towards lead-free solder and lead-free electronics in order to meet several objectives, including an obligation to comply with the evolving environmental regulations.
-The scope and timing of this transition is strongly influenced by a European Union initiative directing EU Member Countries to ensure that new electrical and electronic equipment for commercial aerospace industries released after July 1, 2006 does not contain specific hazardous materials, including lead.
+The electronics industry has been shifting towards lead-free solder and electronics in order to comply with evolving environmental regulations.
+This transition has been influenced by a European Union initiative, which directs EU Member Countries to ensure that new electrical and electronic equipment for aerospace industries, released after July 1, 2006, does not contain specific hazardous materials, including lead.
 At NAI, we are committed to meeting evolving environmental regulations, and our transition to lead-free materials aligns with this initiative.

-NAI is absolutely committed to ensuring that its products avoid defects in performance, safety, and reliability.
-Therefore, NAI reminds our customers that based on these objectives we will continue to monitor and participate in the development of lead-free technology tests, validations, and standards for monitoring and control equipment for rugged defense, industrial, and commercial aerospace applications.
-We expect this situation to continue to evolve, and we will update our progress and our position as lead-free technology advances and matures.
-It is critical that we position our business to migrate away from lead- contained technology as it is validated and new technologies emerge.
+We are fully committed to ensuring that our products perform with excellence, safety, and reliability.
+As part of this commitment, we will continue to monitor and participate in the development of lead-free technology tests, validations, and standards for rugged defense, industrial, and commercial aerospace applications.
+We recognize that this field is constantly evolving, and we will keep our customers updated on our progress and position as lead-free technology advances and matures.
+It is crucial that we position ourselves to transition away from lead-containing technology as it becomes validated and new technology emerge.

-In 1986, California voters passed Proposition 65, also known as the Safe Drinking Water and Toxic Enforcement Act, known as Proposition 65 (Prop 65), requiring businesses to provide warnings to customers about potential exposure to chemicals that cause cancer, birth defects or other reproductive harm.
+In 1986, California voters passed Proposition 65, also known as the Safe Drinking Water and Toxic Enforcement Act, which requires businesses to warn customers about potential exposure to chemicals that can cause cancer, birth defects, or reproductive harm.

-To support the stringent high-reliability (hi-rel) requirements demanded by our defense and aerospace customers, NAI uses the latest reputable materials and chemistries that are prevalent in the electronics industry.
-As a result, much of NAI's products contain lead (in solder), trace amounts of cumene (in adhesives) and titanium dioxide (in adhesives in a non-airborne form), as well as proprietary chemistries used in conformal coatings.
-NAI’s products are not known to release these chemicals into the environment as liquids or vapors under normal use.
+At NAI, we prioritize meeting the high-reliability (hi-rel) requirements of our defense and aerospace customers.
+To achieve this, we use the latest reputable materials and chemistries that are widely used in the electronics industry.
+While some of our products may contain lead (in solder), trace amounts of cumene (in adhesives), and titanium dioxide (in adhesives in a non-airborne form), as well as proprietary chemistries used in conformal coatings, we want to emphasize that our products do not release these chemicals into the environments as liquids or vapors during normal use.

-NAI ensures that counterfeit work and/or material is not delivered to NAI through supply-chain management to prevent the delivery of counterfeit work or materials.
-Counterfeit work/material is defined as a suspected work/material that is a copy or substitute without legal right or authority to do so, or one whose material, performance, or characteristics are knowingly misrepresented by a supplier in the supply chain.
-NAI has contacted its supply base and has informed all NAI suppliers that they shall immediately notify NAI with the pertinent facts if a supplier becomes aware of and/or suspects that it has supplied counterfeit work/material.
-NAI has a zero- tolerance policy for counterfeit parts and procures only through authorized channels.
+NAI maintains strict supply-chain management to prevent the delivery of counterfeit work or materials.
+Counterfeit work/material is defined as a copy or substitute without legal right or authority to do so, or one whose material, performance, or characteristics are knowingly misrepresented by a supplier in the supply chain.
+NAI has contacted its supply base and instructed all suppliers to promptly notify NAI if they become aware of or suspect the supply of counterfeit work/material.
+NAI has a zero-tolerance policy for counterfeit parts and procures only through authorized channels.

 North Atlantic Industries is registered by The Office of Defense Trade Controls as a manufacturer per AECA and ITAR part 122.
 NAI Manufacturer Registration Statement

-North Atlantic Industries recognizes the importance of effective export controls to the United States Government.
-Export laws are intended to promote American economic interests and protect national security.
-Employees of North Atlantic Industries (NAI) must comply with Federal Export Controls when selling our products, services or information.
+NAI acknowledges the significance of effective export controls for the United States government.
+Export laws aim to safeguard national security and promote American economic interests.
+All NAI employees are obligated to comply with Federal Export Controls when selling our products, services, or information.